Lifespan: Approximately 20 years.

 Sun: Full sun.

-Planting: Put in ground after danger of frost is over.
+Planting: Place in ground after danger of frost is over.
 Can be grown in pots.

 Prune: Trimming stem ends may cause fuller growth.
 Prune to shape after flowering.